 A number of trials have been completed at Ballina, Lennox Head, Evans Head, Redhead and Kiama.
 CASA-certified pilots will fly the drones over a 3.5-4km circuit over the ocean at a height of 60 metres and speed of 40km per hour, with an on-board camera providing real-time vision of coastal waters.

 SMART (Shark Management Alert in Real Time) drumlines differ greatly from traditional drumlines as they are not designed to kill sharks.
 The state‐of‐the‐art technology alerts a response team when a shark is captured.
 The team then respond immediately to tag and potentially relocate the shark.

 Initial testing of the SMART drumline technology occurred in the Bellinger River, south of Coffs Harbour, in late 2015 with scientists from Reunion Island.
 Further trials have taken place at several locations along the NSW coast and will continue in order for scientists to determine the best use of this technology.

 These drumlines are only deployed when a team is on hand for immediate response.

-25 SMART drumlines are currently in use in northern NSW.
-This will increase to 35 in June.
-15 are being used for research and another 50 will be deployed along the NSW coast in 2017.
+35 SMART drumlines are currently in use in northern NSW.
+15 are being used for research and another 50 will be deployed along the NSW coast from August 2017.